vimayala/Escape-from-Grandmas-House/PlanTracker.md

 A credits scene accessible from the menu
 A street sequence where the child runs away from the grandma and her house

+### Scene Goals
+## Living Room
+Shoot the grandma as much as possible until x points (maybe 50,000, may adjust) reached.
+Then grandson runs away past screen and grandma chases (if possible).

+## Street
+Avoid the hearts and kisses while grandma chases you.
+If you run into one, slow down and get closer to grandma.
+Or grandma gets closer instead.

 ### Need
     - [ ] Plan more game mechanics